With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreNorth Community Counseling Centers Inc The Bridge is a mental health facility in Columbus, OH, located at 4897 Karl Road, in the 43229 zip code.
 North Community Counseling Centers Inc The Bridge provides outpatient treatment.
-North Community Counseling Centers Inc The Bridge provides group therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+North Community Counseling Centers Inc The Bridge provides dialectical behavior therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 North Community Counseling Centers Inc The Bridge also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Some other services available at North Community Counseling Centers Inc The Bridge include case management, housing services and suicide prevention services.
+Some other services available at North Community Counseling Centers Inc The Bridge include family psychoeducation, housing services and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.